OdysLam/clyell/_posts/2020/2020-04-20-balena-nginx-rpi.md

 You are very organized and want to plan ahead?
-Sure, cerbot will email you a couple of days before your certificates are invalidated so you can renew.
+No problem, certbot will automatically send you an e-mail when the certifications are about to expire.

 When you receive that e-mail, you only need to: